Erumite/Eremite_VRC_Udon/Assets/Eremite/StreamingStation/README.md

  * `PostProcessing` - If you have Post Processing in the world (particularly bloom), make sure you add any of the game objects handling it to this array.
 When the player is seated, they will disable the post processing locally, then re-enable it when they stand.
  * `Stream Capsule Material` - This is the material that is displayed to the streamer.
 It can be swapped to another material if you need two streamers, recorders, etc.
  * If you have two streamers, you can edit the object in `Label Text Mesh` to whatever you want. (eg: "Streamer" and "Recorder")
+ * Be sure to bake Occlusion Culling while the station is in the scene for occlusion to work properly.

 ##### Optional Config
 This shouldn't need editing, but an explanation of what things are doing is in order.